dvinitsky/myretail/README.md

 Product ID and name are pulled from the Target.com product page, e.g. https://www.target.com/p/the-big-lebowski-blu-ray/-/A-13860428.
 The price info is pulled from my MongoDB database hosted in mLab, hosted on Heroku.

-The following IDs are available in the MongoDB databse for this case study:
+The following IDs are available in the MongoDB database for this case study:
 13860428
 14090750
 16700437